TechVesrse-CT-University/Bankai-Hacks/README.md

-# 📚 Exam Revaluation System
+# 📚 Exam Revaluation/Grieviance System

 A full-stack web platform built with **React**, **Node.js**, and **MongoDB** to modernize the exam revaluation process.
 This hackathon project enables students to request revaluations, get mentor notifications, and track their application status live.